csshelton70/PhaserTypescriptParcelMulti/readme.md

 ![License](https://img.shields.io/badge/license-MIT-green)

-This is a fork of [phaser3-typescript-parcel-template](https://github.com/ourcade/phaser3-typescript-parcel-template) so that I don't have to re-create the wheel each time I want to work on a mulitplayer game.
+This is a copy of [phaser3-typescript-parcel-template](https://github.com/ourcade/phaser3-typescript-parcel-template) so that I don't have to re-create the wheel each time I want to work on a mulitplayer game with the same packages.
+I'm Implemented the code changes shown in first 25 minutes of [SuperTommy's Video on Multiplayer Game Server Project Setup with Colyseus & Phaser 3](https://www.youtube.com/watch?v=x-bbflZvuXE).
+It's enough to confirm connectivity between the client and server.